Also see the fact sheet:

 A: Shared Work is a program that allows you to collect partial unemployment benefits if your hours and wages have been reduced by 20% to 60%, AND your employer has been approved by the Department of Labor to participate in this program.
-Under the Shared Work Program, the weekly amount of unemployment benefits you receive is related to the percentage your hours and wages have been reduced.
+Under the Shared Work Program, the weekly amount of unemployment benefits you receive is connected to the percentage your hours and wages have been reduced.
 For instance, if your work hours and wages have been reduced by 20% on a given week, you may receive 20% of your unemployment weekly benefit rate.

 Q: What are the advantages of the Shared Work Program?

-Your employer designs a Shared Work Plan and submits it for approval to the New York State Department of Labor.
+A: Your employer designs a Shared Work Plan and submits it for approval to the New York State Department of Labor.
 Once the plan is approved, your employer will notify you so that you can start claiming your Shared Work benefits.

 Q: What is the weekly amount that I will receive?

 A: Under the Shared Work Program, you may receive your weekly benefit rate multiplied by the percentage that your hours and wages have been reduced by your employer.
 For example, if your weekly hours and wages have been reduced by 30% and your regular benefit rate is $400, you will receive $120 ($400 x 30%) per week in Shared Work benefits.
 (See chart below)